jastew/food-blog/recipes/_posts/2016-11-06-spelt-pancakes.md

   - Add a small amount of oil to the a pan on a medium heated pan.
   - Add the batter to the pan.
   - When bubbles appear in the center of the pancake it is time to flip.
-  - Once cooked to your liking top with your favourite toppings.
-I like to use maple syrup and dark chocolate. :)
+  - 'Once cooked to your liking top with your favourite toppings.
+I like to use maple syrup and dark chocolate. :)'
 ---